Ectopic pregnancy: Signs and symptoms

-Up to 10% of women with ectopic pregnancy have no symptoms, and one-third have no medical signs.
+Up to 10% of those with ectopic pregnancy have no symptoms, and one-third have no medical signs.
 In many cases the symptoms have low specificity, and can be similar to those of other genitourinary and gastrointestinal disorders, such as appendicitis, salpingitis, rupture of a corpus luteum cyst, miscarriage, ovarian torsion or urinary tract infection.
 Clinical presentation of ectopic pregnancy occurs at a mean of 7.2 weeks after the last normal menstrual period, with a range of four to eight weeks.
-Later presentations are more common in communities deprived of modern diagnostic ability.
+Later presentations are more common in communities deprived of modern diagnostic abilities.

 Signs and symptoms of ectopic pregnancy include increased hCG, vaginal bleeding (in varying amounts), sudden lower abdominal pain, pelvic pain, a tender cervix, an adnexal mass, or adnexal tenderness.
 In the absence of ultrasound or hCG assessment, heavy vaginal bleeding may lead to a misdiagnosis of miscarriage.
 Nausea, vomiting and diarrhea are more rare symptoms of ectopic pregnancy.

 Rupture of an ectopic pregnancy can lead to symptoms such as abdominal distension, tenderness, peritonism and hypovolemic shock.
-A woman with ectopic pregnancy may be excessively mobile with upright posturing, in order to decrease intrapelvic blood flow, which can lead to swelling of the abdominal cavity and cause additional pain.
+Someone with a ruptured ectopic pregnancy may experience pain when lying flat and may prefer to maintain an upright posture, as intrapelvic blood flow can lead to swelling of the abdominal cavity and cause additional pain.

 Complications

-The most common complication is rupture with internal bleeding which may lead to hypovolemic shock.
+The most common complication is rupture with internal bleeding, which may lead to hypovolemic shock.
 Damage to the fallopian tubes can lead to difficulty becoming pregnant in the future.
 The woman's other fallopian tube may function sufficiently for pregnancy.
 After the removal of one damaged fallopian tube, pregnancy remains possible in the future.
 If both are removed, in-vitro fertilization remains an option for women hoping to become pregnant.

 Causes

-There are a number of risk factors for ectopic pregnancies.
+There are several risk factors for ectopic pregnancies.
 However, in as many as one-third to one-half no risk factors can be identified.
 Risk factors include: pelvic inflammatory disease, infertility, use of an intrauterine device (IUD), previous exposure to diethylstilbestrol (DES), tubal surgery, intrauterine surgery (e.g. D&C), smoking, previous ectopic pregnancy, endometriosis, and tubal ligation.
 A previous induced abortion does not appear to increase the risk.
 The IUD does not increase the risk of ectopic pregnancy, but with an IUD if pregnancy occurs it is more likely to be ectopic than intrauterine.
 The risk of ectopic pregnancy after chlamydia infection is low.
 The exact mechanism through which chlamydia increases the risk of ectopic pregnancy is uncertain, though some research suggests that the infection can affect the structure of fallopian tubes.